pdkengne/extreme-value-operations/README.md

 # extreme-value-operations

-The main goal of this project is to propose functions for all operations related to statistical modeling of extreme values.
+This project aims at providing functions to perform various types of operations related to statistical modeling of extreme values.